 2.1 Job satisfaction and dissatisfaction

 There are many theories about motivation at work but the influential ideas from American psychologist Frederick Herzberg are a useful starting point.
 He developed a theory of workplace motivation that identified factors that affected job satisfaction.
-This theory has proved popular with managers for many decades; we include it here because it has become part of the ‘language’ of management.
+This theory has proved popular with managers for many decades; it has been included here because it has become part of the ‘language’ of management.